ntfsprogs-plus/ntfsprogs-plus/README.md

 # Overview

 ntfsprogs-plus project focus on filesystem utilities based on ntfs-3g project to support kernel ntfs filesystem. ntfsprogs-plus takes some utilities from ntfs-3g only what it need.
 (ntfs-3g consist of several useful utilities and user-level filesystem code using FUSE)

 ntfs-3g was the only solution to support ntfs for free in linux.
 They also support several tools to manage and debug ntfs filesystem like ntfsclone, ntfsinfo, ntfscluster.
 Those utilities are very useful, but ntfs-3g does not support filesystem check utility.
 They just support ntfsfix which is a utility that only fixes boot sector with mirror boot sector, and a rare bug case of Windows XP (called by self-located MFT), reset journal.

 So, ntfsprogs-plus try to implement checking filesystem utility which is named ntfsck.
 You may think ntfsck is a linux version of chkdsk of Windows. ntfsprogs-plus use a little modified ntfs-3g library for fsck. ntfs-3g have some memory bugs and restriction. ntfsprogs-plus also try to remove memory bug and restriction.

 At first release, ntfsck fully check filesystem and repair it.
 And not yet support journal replay.

 # Build and Install
 You can configure and set up build environment according to your condition.
 You should have GNU Build system (autoconf, automake, libtool) and some libraries to build ntfsprogs-plus.
-If you don't have them, you should install them
+If you don't have them, you should install them.

 For ubuntu
 ```